comp500/syncplay-ws/README.md

 # syncweb-gateway
 Interfaces the Syncplay protocol with WebSockets, allowing usage in the browser.
+See [syncweb-frontend](https://github.com/comp500/syncweb-frontend) for an interface to use Syncplay in the browser.

 ## Hosted service
 With Heroku, I have hosted an instance of this server, allowing you to connect to the Official Syncplay servers with WebSockets.
 The endpoints for this free service are as follows: